Skip to Main Content

 Stop

 • Check in with your emotions.
-The story or headline may be trying to anger or excite you to get you to click on its links and view its ads.
+The story or headline may be crafted in a way to generate your anger or excitement in order to get you to click links and view ads.

 • Before you read, share, or use the information, first investigate the source’s credibility and objectivity.
 Make sure that you can trust the author, publisher, publication, or website.